The 10 States With The Highest and Lowest Tax Burden in 2026

 States With The Highest Sales Tax And The Lowest

-All of the lowest sales tax states have no state sales tax.
-However, we did not look at local or city sales taxes, so residents in some cities in these states do have steep sales taxes of their own.
-California has the highest state sales tax at a whopping 7.3%.
+All of the states with the lowest sales tax have no state sales tax.
+However, local or city sales taxes may still apply, leading to higher costs in certain areas.
+California retains the highest state sales tax at 7.3%.

 States With The Highest Personal Income Tax And The Lowest

-California has the highest income tax at 9.30%.
-Tennessee, Nevada, Washington, Texas, Florida, South Dakota, Wyoming, New Hampshire, and Alaska all have no personal income tax.
-However, it is worth noting that no personal income tax is usually paired with higher sales and/or property tax.
+California leads with the highest income tax at 9.30%.
+States such as Tennessee, Nevada, Washington, Texas, Florida, South Dakota, Wyoming, New Hampshire, and Alaska have no personal income tax, although they often compensate with higher sales and/or property taxes.

-Tax is a complicated issue, with different tax breaks and brackets based on income and household size.
-However, some states quite simply tax more than others.
-Between property taxes, sales tax, and personal income there are a variety of ways for states to get revenue– and often a low tax in one area means a higher rate in another.
+Understanding tax obligations can be complex, with varying breaks and brackets depending on income and household size.
+However, it is clear that some states impose significantly higher taxes than others.
+Through property taxes, sales taxes, and personal income taxes, states generate revenue; often, a low tax in one area translates to a higher burden in another.

 States With The Lowest Tax Burdens